Explicit & Systematic

 NY State Certified · IMSE Orton-Gillingham

 I am a dedicated K–5 literacy specialist with over ten years of experience working with children with language and learning variations.
-I hold a Master of Science in Education from Bank Street College of Education (4.0 GPA) — one of the nation's most rigorous graduate programs for child-centered learning — alongside New York State certifications in Literacy, Special Education, and Childhood Education.
+I hold a Master of Science in Education from Bank Street College of Education (4.0 GPA) — one of the nation's most rigorous graduate programs for child-centered learning — and a Bachelor of Science in Inclusive Elementary & Special Education from Syracuse University, alongside New York State certifications in Literacy, Special Education, and Childhood Education.

 My instruction is deeply rooted in the Science of Reading.
 I am trained through the IMSE (Institute for Multi-Sensory Education) in Orton-Gillingham methodology with fidelity certification, and have completed the AIM Institute's Pathways to Proficient Reading professional development.
 These are not credentials I collect — they are frameworks I actively apply in every session.